songiang95/FakeNotification/README.md

 Use to lock a list app

 - **Parameters:**
-    - pkgNames: List<String> identify of apps that will be locked
+    - pkgNames: identify of apps that will be locked

 ##